-The inspectors held discussions with teachers, senior members of staff and with the governor with responsibility for safeguarding.
+The inspectors conducted formal interviews with pupils.
+They held discussions with teachers, senior members of staff and with the chairman of the governing board.
 Inspectors visited boarding houses and the facilities for sick or injured pupils.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined regulatory documentation made available by the school.